KG Canaleta: B-Meg Llamados (2009–2011)

+Barangay Ginebra Kings (2011–2012)

+On July 18, 2011, Canaleta and a 2012 draft pick were traded from Air21 to Barangay Ginebra for Willie Miller.

+In 2012, Canaleta did it again after dunking on three men, including 6-foot-9 Asi Taulava, to win his 5th Slam Dunk Contest.
+He also played in the Stalwarts vs. Greats game during that weekend.

+3rd stint with Air21 (2012–2014)

-On December 5, 2012, Canaleta scored a career-high 41 points in their 112-93 win against GlobalPort Batang Pier.
-Canaleta was named the PBA Press Corps' Player of the Week for the period April 8–14, 2013 after dropping 37 points anchored on 9-18 shooting from 3-point land in their come-from-behind win over Petron, 95-91.
+On December 5, 2012, during the 2012–13 Philippine Cup, Canaleta scored a career-high 41 points in their 112–93 win against GlobalPort Batang Pier.
+Canaleta was named the PBA Press Corps' Player of the Week for the period April 8–14, 2013 after dropping 37 points anchored on 9-18 shooting from 3-point land in their come-from-behind win over Petron, 95–91.
+For the conference, he averaged a personal-best 17.1 points, 5.5 rebounds and 1.5 assists and led them to a quarterfinals appearance.

+Talk 'N Text Tropang Texters (2014)

 On January 20, 2014, Canaleta was traded by Air21 to Talk 'N Text Tropang Texters for Sean Anthony, Eliud Poligrates, and a 2016 first-round pick.
+For the 2014 All-Star Weekend, he was selected as an All-Star reserve.

+NLEX Road Warriors (2014–2015)

-On October 9, 2014, Canaleta was traded from Talk 'N Text to NLEX in a three-team trade that involved Blackwater Elite.
+On October 9, 2014, Canaleta was traded from Talk 'N Text to the NLEX Road Warriors in a three-team trade that involved Blackwater Elite.

+Mahindra Enforcer (2015–2016)

 On August 25, 2015, Canaleta was traded by NLEX to Mahindra Enforcer in a three-team trade that also involved Talk 'N Text.

+Blackwater Elite (2017)

 On March 29, Canaleta was traded to the Blackwater Elite in exchange for Dylan Ababou and James Forrester.

+Meralco Bolts (2017–2019)

+After Canaleta and Blackwater could not agree on a new contract, he became a free agent.
+He considered starting a career overseas and joining a team in Taiwan.
+In his first game with Meralco, he led the team with 25 points in a win over his former team Blackwater.

-On January 10, 2018, while playing for the Meralco Bolts, Canaleta became the 87th member of the elite 5,000 points club, 83rd among locals, in the Bolts 103-98 loss to the Alaska Aces.
+On January 10, 2018, while playing for the Meralco Bolts, Canaleta became the 87th member of the elite 5,000 points club, 83rd among locals, in the Bolts 103–98 loss to the Alaska Aces.

+Return to Blackwater (2019–2021)

 On October 25, 2019, Canaleta, along with Mike Tolomia and two second round draft picks in 2020 and 2022, was traded to the Blackwater Elite for Allein Maliksi and Raymar Jose.
 This was his second stint with the Elite.
+On January 21, 2022, Blackwater released him.

 Taiwan

 On March 19, 2022, Canaleta signed with Taichung Wagor Suns of the T1 League.
-On December 20, Canaleta signed with Taichung Suns of the T1 League as assistant coach.
+On December 20, Canaleta signed with Taichung as assistant coach.
 On December 23, Taichung Suns registered Canaleta as import player.
 On February 10, 2023, Taichung Suns cancelled the registration of Canaleta's playership.